zvedenyuk/pervonah-vk-spambot/README.md

 	usleep(1000000); // Wait for 1 second
 }
 ```
 Change the delay and the number of repeats to your preferences.
-Feel free to execute your file with cron.
+Feel free to run your file by cron.